-No. While on exchange you will pay your HECS fees for a full-time load at JCU.
+While on exchange you will pay your fees for a full-time load at JCU.
 You do not pay any tuition fees to your host university.
 Australian students will use HECS as usual.

-As soon as possible!
-This gives you the most time to prepare financially and to select your subjects at JCU to leave as many electives as possible for an overseas program.
+Start planning as soon as possible to give you the most time to prepare financially and to select your subjects at JCU to leave as many electives as possible for an overseas program.

-Choosing a host university is a personal decision, which depends on your current course and what you wish to gain from the experience.
+Choosing a host university is a personal decision and depends on your current course and what you wish to gain from the experience.
 Some things to consider when making the decision about where to go include: